 Our concern is with the norms that govern the collection of information by private businesses in their dealings with consumers.
 These norms fit the following pattern: Buyers demand that businesses process-collect, use, and distribute-information only in role-appropriate ways.
 A business's information processing is role appropriate when (and only when) it conforms to the permissions and prohibitions associated with that business's role.
 Our conceptions of role appropriateness evolve over time through complex patterns of social and commercial interaction.
-What is appropriate for a wine retailer is not appropriate for a doctor or an auto mechanic: It is appropriate for the wine retailer, but not the doctor or the mechanic, to inquire about your wine preferences; for the doctor, but not the wine retailer or the mechanic, to obtain information about your liver function; and for the mechanic, but not the doctor or the wine retailer, to inquire about whether you drive off-road.
+What is appropriate for a wine retailer is not appropriate for a doctor or an auto mechanic: It is appropriate for the wine retailer, but not the doctor, but not the wine retailer or the mechanic, to obtain information about your liver function; and for the mechanic, but not the doctor or the wine retailer, to inquire about whether you drive off-road.